 Philip Thomas is CEO of Lions Festivals.
 He began his career as a journalist, working on national and international magazines and newspapers, and editing Empire, the UK’s biggest-selling movie magazine, before moving into publishing.He was Managing Director of FHM Worldwide, taking the UK edit...Read More

 Terry Savage is Chairman of Lions Festivals.
 Its flagship festival, the Cannes Lions International Festival of Creativity, is the world's leading celebration of creativity in communications.
 Prior to his appointment in 2003 as CEO of Cannes Lions, Terry Savage, an Australian natio...Read More

-Susan Sheehan is the Finance Director for Lions Festivals.
+Susan Sheehan is the Chief Operating Officer for Lions Festivals.
 She joined the business in 2009 as the Finance Manager and in 2013 was appointed Finance Director and part of the Lions executive team.
-With 15 years financial experience, she began her career in oil and gas moving to London and into me...Read More
+In 2014 she was appointed Chief Operating Officer.
+With 15 years financial experience, s...Read More

 Carolyn Lowery is the Festival Director for Lions Festivals' flagship event, Cannes Lions.Carolyn was appointed to the role of Festival Director in 2006.
 A veteran of Cannes Lions, Carolyn first joined as a member of the entries team in 1986, progressing to Head of Entries before becoming Operations...Read More

 Emma Lancaster is the Festival Director for the Dubai Lynx International Festival of Creativity.
 She joined Lions Festivals in March 2011 and has headed up the company's Festival for the MENA region ever since.
 Before joining Lions Festivals, Emma worked at Centaur Communications.Read More